-Almost everything on a laptop is fragile, and vulnerable to damage from knocks and dropped.
-However there are two components in particular that are more likely than others to suffer damage if a laptop is dropped, and hence these are the most likely to need replacement at some time during your laptop’s life.
+Almost everything on a laptop is fragile and vulnerable to damage from knocks and dropped.
+However, in particular, two components are more likely than others to suffer damage if a laptop falls, and hence these are the most likely to need replacement at some time during your laptop’s life.

-A laptop computer contains basically the same components, or variations on the same components as a desktop computer.
-On the whole they are smaller and require less battery power but they do the same job.
-The thing that makes them really different is the fact that a desktop computer sits on a desktop and is rarely-if ever moved, where as a laptop is moved frequently from place to place.
+A laptop computer contains the same components or variations on the same features as a desktop computer.
+On the whole, they are smaller and require less battery power, but they do the same job.
+What makes them different is that a desktop computer sits on a desktop and is rarely-if ever moved, whereas a laptop is moved frequently from place to place.
 Worse, it is used on a person’s lap or on a raised surface such as a desk or stool where a knock may cause it to fall several feet.

-The hard drive in the laptop can be damaged during either a fall or when a laptop suffers a hard knock.
-When this happens the head that reads the data from the disc can crash down onto it, damaging the surface of the disc and making it unusable in that area.
-This will lose the data in that sector, and if bad enough can put the disc out of operation entirely.
-Solid state drives have no moving parts and hence are not vulnerable to this kind of damage.
+It can damage the laptop’s hard drive during either a fall or when a computer suffers a hard knock.
+When this happens, the head that reads the disc’s data can crash down onto it, damaging the disc’s surface and making it unusable in that area.
+That will lose the data in that sector, and if bad enough, can put the disc out of operation entirely.
+Solid-state drives have no moving parts and hence are not vulnerable to this kind of damage.

-The LCD screen is the other part most likely to break, and unfortunately it is the most expensive single component in the laptop.
-When it breaks, the liquid crystal drains from where it should be and you may initially find that you have a patch or stripe that goes black.
-Eventually the whole screen will fail, if it doesn’t initially.
-Other failures to the screen may leave lines or patches of white on them, but ultimately the result is the same as it will need to be replaced.
+The LCD screen is the other part most likely to break, and unfortunately, it is the most expensive single component in the laptop.
+When it fails, the liquid crystal drains from where it should be, and you may initially find that you have a patch or stripe that goes black.
+Eventually, the whole screen will fail if it doesn’t initially.
+Other failures to the screen may leave lines or patches of white on them, but ultimately the result is the same as it will need to replace.

-Screens can be bought online for far more reasonable prices than a computer repair company will charge you.
+Can buy screens online for far more reasonable prices than a computer repair company will charge you.
 Fitting them is more often than not an easy process that requires that you remove a few parts from the case, such as the bezel.
-The old screen will have to be disconnected first as there are normally a number of cables that connect it to the computer, and these may even go under the keyboard.
+The old screen will have to be disconnected first as there usually are several cables that connect it to the computer, and these may even go under the keyboard.

-A few basic tools such as a small, magnetized screwdriver will be needed, sometimes with a torx head on it.
-Once the old screen is removed, putting the new one in place is simply a case of reversing the process-first plugging the screen back in, then replacing the keyboard, screen hinges and bezel and anything else that may have been removed.
-Tutorial videos can often be found online for specific laptop models.
+A few essential tools such as a small, magnetized screwdriver will be needed, sometimes with a Torx head on it.
+Once the old screen removes, putting the new one in place is simply a case of reversing the process-first plugging the screen back in, replacing the keyboard, screen hinges and bezel, and anything else that may remove.
+I can often found tutorial videos online for specific laptop models.

-There are of course other components that may be damaged when a laptop is dropped, including the motherboard and any of the components that are soldered onto the printed circuit board such as the charging pin.
-These however tend to be bigger repairs, requiring specialist tools and are not so suited to DIY repair.
+Of course, other components may damage when a laptop is dropped, including the motherboard.
+And any of the parts that are solder onto the printed circuit board, such as the charging pin.
+These, however, tend to be more significant repairs, requiring specialist tools, and are not so suited to DIY repair.